Unlike most existing marine navigation systems on the market, our product is uniquely developed for private yachtsmen and small yachting businesses

 Cloud server platform for real-time collection and visualization of main marine indicators (coordinates, speeds, and routes) of vessels equipped with geo-location GPS and GLONASS devices, as well as a server for storing and cloud-synchronizing this data.

-Innovative wireless hardware module BoatGod for iOS and Android platforms designed to work with the vessel's onboard systems based on the NMEA standard, which allows receiving information from all of the vessel's devices and, if necessary, controlling them.
-BoatGod is also capable of aggregating geo-information from various systems, like the vessel's sonar, to compile updated charts.
+Innovative wireless hardware module BoatGod for iOS and Android platforms designed to work with the vessel's onboard systems based on the NMEA standard, which allows receiving data from all of the vessel's devices and, if necessary, controlling them.
+BoatGod is also capable of aggregating geo-data from various systems, like the vessel's sonar, to compile updated charts.

 Augmented reality navigation system, which allows the skipper to avoid distractions of the dash, as well as receive tips on waterways, trajectory, danger signs, radio-channels, etc. This is especially important while navigating at night or in bad weather conditions.